iotaledger/chronicle.rs/documentation/docs/getting_started.md

 cp /path/to/your/config.ron ./
 ```

-3. You can now run your Chronicle permanode with the following command:
+3. You can now run your Chronicle node with the following command:

 ```bash
 cargo run --release